vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 3. **Availability**

 While NVIDIA GPUs are in very high demand, NVIDIA has far more cloud deployments than AMD.
-I can't comment on how easy it is to reserve a large NVIDIA Blackwell cluster, but it would seem that the immense volume and large number of NVIDIA hyperscaler clouds and neoclouds makes it easier in practice to rent an NVIDIA GPU.
+I can't comment on how easy it is to reserve a large NVIDIA Blackwell cluster, but it would seem that the immense volume and large number of NVIDIA hyperscaler clouds and neoclouds makes it easier in practice to rent an NVIDIA GPU vs an AMD GPU.

 Considering points ⓵, ⓶, and ⓷, unless you were penny-pinching, why would you bother to use AMD GPUs?
-And using AMD isn't even cheaper once you factor in the opportunity cost of the time spent porting software and getting optimal performance.
+Using AMD is often not cheaper once you factor in the opportunity cost of the time spent porting software and getting optimal performance.

 In 2024, [Jensen reminded everyone](https://www.youtube.com/watch?v=cEg8cOx7UZk) of this important fact: